jintingzhao2/dsci511-project/README.md

 ```
 For our final transformation, we have to merge all three data sources together.
 We apply an inner merge for Census with Geocoding on `tract`.
 Then we apply an inner merge for CMS with Census and Geocoding on the address.

 # Challenges and Limitations
+- Some issues we experienced in the project were dealing with CMS’s API row limits.
+Ideally when getting CMS data for PA, the API should have a parameter to filter for state.
+This would've helped with the number of requests, perhaps going from 115 requests to 1 request.
+This issue was resolved by using concurrency.
+- A limitation is how we defined the geographical unit.
+For example in this project we decided on census tracts, this will impact the data output and interpretation.
+Had we chosen a larger unit like a zip code, our results and potentially interpretations would be different.
+- A challenge is that all our geocoding match relies on the MAF/TIGER geocoder.
+So in order for it to work, the MAF/TIGER geocoder must be accurate and up to date.
+- Another limitation is that income and poverty were used as proxies for disadvantage.
+This may not capture the full context since they are not the only metric for measuring disadvantages.

 # Data Dictionary